Aliases for P2RX4 Gene

 GeneCards Summary for P2RX4 Gene

 P2RX4 (Purinergic Receptor P2X 4) is a Protein Coding gene.
-Diseases associated with P2RX4 include chronic pain.
-Among its related pathways are Platelet activation, signaling and aggregation and CREB Pathway.
+Diseases associated with P2RX4 include Chronic Pain.
+Among its related pathways are Peptide ligand-binding receptors and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is P2RX1.

 UniProtKB/Swiss-Prot for P2RX4 Gene